 The Hodgeman County Middle/High School activities policy is designed to create a positive, healthy, drug-free atmosphere for athletics and activities.
-The use of alcohol, tobacco, illegal drugs and non-prescription steroids is prohibited.
+The use of alcohol, tobacco, vaping, e-cigarettes, illegal drugs and non-prescription steroids is prohibited.
 U.S.D. #227 reserves the right to randomly inspect the buildings and parking lots with a K-9 unit.

-Any student violating the terms of this policy will be reported to the appropriate law enforcement officials and will be subject to the following sanctions:
+Any student violating the terms of this policy will be reported to the appropriate law enforcement officials and will be subject, at minimum, to the following sanctions: